Why is BIM design relevant in the modern architecture? BIM design software.

 CAD, computer-aided design, and BIM, are related in a way that some may find it hard to distinguish between the two; however, there are differences between CAD and BIM.
 CAD refers to using the computer to create designs and drawings of higher quality.
 With CAD, an architect can make 2-dimensional and 3-dimensional drawings of structures.
 CAD represents elements of building design with only arcs and lines, unlike BIM.
 CAD’s limitation is that there is no distinction between the elements of architectural design.

-Why is BIM design relevant in modern architectural design?
+Why is BIM design relevant in the modern architecture?

 BIM design represents real components of a building with actual elements, unlike CAD that uses lines.
 Another advantage that BIM has over CAD is that it makes it possible for an architect to create drawings with both 4D and 5D, which are time and costs, respectively.
 With this, the different aspects in a building project from the first to last including programming, conceptual design, construction logistics etc, can be intelligently managed.
 Information on the maintenance, as well as renovation or possible demolition, can be managed using BIM.
 A range of modelling is possible with BIM.
 With BIM, the structure of the conceptualized building as well as the construction materials with their qualities and cost can be integrated into the model.